The Crimson Pirate: Legacy

-Burt Lancaster and his old partner Nick Cravat made nine films together, the most popular being The Crimson Pirate and The Flame and the Arrow (1950).
-He kept Cravat on his payroll for life, as both a trainer as well as a co-star.
-Because Cravat's character in both films is mute, the belief persisted that in real life he was mute.
-Actually, Cravat was given no dialog lines because of his thick Brooklyn accent.
+Burt Lancaster and partner Nick Cravat appeared in eight other films together.
+Lancaster kept Cravat on his payroll for life as both a trainer and a costar.
+Because Cravat's character in both The Crimson Pirate and The Flame and the Arrow (1950) is mute, the belief persisted that he was mute himself, but he was given no lines of dialogue because of his thick Brooklyn accent.